And it’s simple: this light is far better.

 - Ideal spectrum for plants — the perfect light for all stages of growth, with peaks on red and blue and healthy amounts of all other colors (which is what plants need)

-- 4 by 4 foot core coverage — effective coverage for plants with high light requirements is just a bit less (3.8 by 3.8 feet)
+- 3.5 by 3.5 foot core coverage — effective coverage for plants with high light requirements; for other plants, it’s closer to 4 by 4

 - CREE COBs — high quality 50w COB LEDs provide both warm and cool full spectrum white light